Gluu Gateway 4.2.x#

-Primary use cases and functionalities supported by Gluu Gateway include:
+Primary use cases supported by Gluu Gateway include:

 - Proxy websites, acting as an OpenID Connect Relying Party (RP)